If you have questions or need to get in touch with me, please email me anytime at nora[at]acleanbake[dot]com

 I channeled my Type-A obsessiveness (that had, in part, gotten me into this situation to begin with) into figuring out what was wrong.

-After a lot of trial and error, what ultimately ended up making my gut – and lots of other little problems I didn’t even realize I had – feel better was an unrefined, low carb and low sugar, (mostly) grain-free diet centered around lean protein, healthy fats and vegetables.
+After a lot of trial and error, what ultimately ended up making my gut – and lots of other little problems I didn’t even realize I had – feel better was an unrefined, lower carb and lower sugar, (mostly) grain-free diet centered around healthy fats, lean protein, and fresh produce.

 But I certainly couldn’t give up dessert altogether for the rest of my life.
 That’s no way to live!